syncfusion-content/flutter-docs/Flutter/calendar/resource-view.md

 ![Resource view](images/resourceview/resource-view.png)

 ## Assigning events for resources
-You can associate resources to the appointments by adding ‘id’ of a resource to the ‘resourceIds’ property of ‘Appointment.’
+You can associate resources to the appointments by adding `id` of a resource to the [resourceIds](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/Appointment/resourceIds.html) property of [Appointment](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/Appointment-class.html).
 The appointments will be displayed in the row associates with the resource in the event calendar timeline views.

 {% tabs %}
 {% highlight Dart %}